-The major objectives of our study are 1) to develop estimates of local population abundance and density of saltmarsh topminnow in Galveston Bay, Texas; 2) to estimate various demographic and population parameters including relative age, size, sex distributions and somatic growth, total and natural mortality and birth rates; and 3) to evaluate habitat preferences including physical and water quality attributes.
+The major objectives of this study are 1) to develop estimates of local population abundance and density of saltmarsh topminnow in Galveston Bay, Texas; 2) to estimate various demographic and population parameters including relative age, size, sex distributions and somatic growth, total and natural mortality and birth rates; and 3) to evaluate habitat preferences including physical and water quality attributes.

 Sabine and Galveston Bays, Texas